Newton’s COVID-19 Care Fund is helping families and individuals who have been financially impacted by the Coronavirus pandemic.

 Important Announcement from the Newton COVID-19 Care Fund Committee: Consistent with our charter as a short-term emergency fund, the last day for accepting applications for assistance will be Friday, June 5th.
 All applications received by the deadline will be considered.
 We understand the pandemic continues to take its toll and will work with community partners and the City of Newton to support the health and well-being of the Newton community.
+To date, more than 1,000 generous donors have come together in an incredible and immediate show of support for families in need, including Newton residents, our city’s first responders and workers, and families in the Newton school system.
+To see the impact of these efforts to date, click here.

 DONATE NOW TO HELP PEOPLE IN OUR COMMUNITY